 You could use AI detection tools to produce a bit of quantifiable evidence to check if ones writing was made with ChatGPT, but AI detection leaves no actual watermark.

 Trying to detect AI writing requires a bit of critical thinking, detection tools, and ultimately trust.
 Here's a few tools and tips you can follow to help figure out what you're looking at.

 What is ChatGPT?

 ChatGPT is a casual-speaking, large language model created by OpenAI – the team behind DALL-E 2.
-You might've heard about it on TikTok, Twitter, or more recently when the New York public schools banned the entire thing.
+You might've heard about it on TikTok, Twitter, or a few months ago when the NYC public school system banned the entire thing.

-The goal of the tool was to combine AI with casual conversation – which the bot does very, very well.
-You simply ask it any question you want (you should probably stray away from anything illegal though) and you'll get a customized response.
+The goal of ChatGPT is to combine AI with casual conversation.
+You simply ask it any question you want and you'll get a customized response.
 You can ask it things like:

 It's kind of crazy.
 Here's an example: